How Grocery Retail Can Confront Inflation

 In an effort to spend less money, Americans are adjusting how they shop and what they buy.

-It may surprise you that convenience is no longer king.
-Most people now prefer to pay less versus receive an order as fast as possible.
 As a matter of fact, the latest data shows that people opt for pickup over delivery because they don’t want to wait at home for their orders to arrive.
 In the past year, 60% of US households have used pickup.
 One reason shoppers shy away from grocery delivery services is to avoid paying more than necessary.
 “It’s understandable that you may want to find ways to pay less given inflation’s impact on purchasing power,” Mark Fairhurst, vice president of marketing at Mercatus says.

 79% of US shoppers say they look for discounts to save money.
 60% of consumers choose less-expensive alternatives to their favorite brands.
 Consumers respond to higher prices “by shopping promotions, prioritizing value options, and trading down to avoid going without,” notes Krishnakumar Davey, president of thought leadership for CPG and retail at consumer goods market researcher IRI.